JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    >
    > {type="tip"}

 6. Build the project in Xcode.
-If everything is set up correctly, the project will successfully build.
+If everything is set up correctly, the project will build successfully.

 > If you have a custom build configuration different from the default `Debug` or `Release`, on the **Build Settings**
 > tab, add the `KOTLIN_FRAMEWORK_BUILD_TYPE` setting under **User-Defined** and set it to `Debug` or `Release`.